-In this tutorial we will show you how to install and configuration of phpPgAdmin on your CentOS 7 server.
-For those of you who didn’t know, PhpPgAdmin is a web application which is used to administer PostgreSQL databases.
+In this tutorial, we will show you how to install and configuration of phpPgAdmin on your CentOS 7 server.
+For those of you who didn’t know, PhpPgAdmin is a web application that is used to administer PostgreSQL databases.
 This project is an extension of PhpMyadmin and it was developed to ensure that all the features which are available to Mysql users are also available to PostgreSQL database users.
-It’s a very powerful open source tool which brings ease and flexibility to PostgreSQL lovers and currently it supports all the popular operating systems
+It’s a very powerful open-source tool which brings ease and flexibility to PostgreSQL lovers and currently it supports all the popular operating systems

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘